noir-lang/noir/docs/docs/aztec/milestones/features-initial-ldt.md

 Devs should be able to quickly spin up local, emulated instances of an Ethereum blockchain and an Aztec encrypted rollup, and start deploying confidential contracts and submitting confidential txs.

-Here's a summary of the features we intend to support with the first release of the A3 LDT.
+Here's a summary of the features we intend to support with the first release of the A3 sandbox (local developer testnet, LDT).

 ## Noir Contracts